NB-Kamoni/Collab-Work-Flow/README.md

 # Continuous Collaboration Workflow

-Assuming you are working on a market feature on FormFolio
+Assuming you are working on the Market feature on FarmFolio.
+You will have to follow this steps for both the frontend and backend..
+You dont have to fork the repository.
+Thats optional.

+The backend clone link:  git@github.com:NB-Kamoni/FarmFolio-Backend.git

+The frontend clone link: git@github.com:KelvinMugo4500/farm-folio.git

 ## Clone the Repository